AlecsSandor/web_06_innerCircle_socialNetwork_complex/README.md

 # web_06_innerCircle_socialNetwork_complex
 MongoDB/React/Node/Express - MERN (full stack) - a web application that allows users to create a profile, share posts and media, and engage with other users through likes, and messaging.

+### You should be able to check it out here: https://innercircle-5ut0.onrender.com/

 ### Table of Contents
 *Features
 *Installation